trenta3/crc-bruteforce/README.md

 Basic step are:

-* Using `...` convert your files to the bit representation:
+* Using `file2binary` convert your files to the bit representation

-* Using `...` generate all possible modes of operation of the machine generating the CRCs.
+* Using `variant` generate all possible modes of operation of the machine generating the CRCs.

-* Using `...` finally solve all CRCs challenges and hope there will be some polynomials remaining.
+* Using `calculateCRCpolynomial` finally solve all CRCs challenges and hope there will be some useful output.

+COMING SOON:
+You can also let the system generate the infos regarding the CRC found and generate CRC for you from your files